Quadrivariate existence theorems and strong representability

-The main result of this section is Theorem \VZthm, in which we show how two strongly representative functions give rise to a third. \medbreak We now give two examples of strongly representative functions.
-(These results can be deduced from \cite\HBM, Lemma 35.1, p.\ 140\endcite, but we give direct proofs.)
-In what follows, for all $x \in E$, we write $\wh x$ for the canonical image of $x$ in the bidual, $E\dst$. \medbreak
+In the main result of this section, Theorem \VZthm, we show how two strongly representative functions can be combined to give rise to a third, but we first give two preliminary results. \defLemma \BRlem \medbreak